Tim Pool

-Timothy Daniel Pool (born March 9, 1986) is an American YouTuber, political commentator and podcast host who first became known for live streaming the 2011 Occupy Wall Street protests.
-He joined Vice Media and Fusion TV in 2014, later working alone on YouTube and other platforms.
+Timothy Daniel Pool (born March 9, 1986) is an American right-wing political commentator and podcast host.
+He first became known for live streaming the 2011 Occupy Wall Street protests.
+He joined Vice Media and Fusion TV in 2014, later working on YouTube and other platforms.

-Early life
+Early life and education

-Pool was born in Chicago, Illinois, and grew up in a middle-class family.
+Pool was born in Chicago, Illinois, and grew up in a middle class family.
 His father was a firefighter and his mother sold cars.
+His maternal grandmother is Korean.

 Pool attended a Catholic school until completing the fifth grade and left school at the age of 14.